robbibt/CV/README.md

 **University of New South Wales** / 2014 – July 2017

 *PhD candidate in Geospatial Science*, Geospatial Analysis for Environmental Change Laboratory
-* Modelled spatiotemporal surface water connectivity dynamics across a major Australian river basin using a novel graph theory network analysis framework
-* Analysed high-resolution remote sensing datasets to study ecological habitat networks over a 25 year period
+* Analysed high-resolution remote sensing datasets to study ecological habitat networks across a major Australian river basin over a 25 year period
 * Used advanced graph theoretic statistics to identify hydroclimatic and land use processes driving spatial and temporal changes in landscape connectivity
 * Conducted the largest spatially explicit ecological network analysis published to date (6.6 million nodes)